code-for-venezuela/2019-april-codeathon/challenges/ALU-LEA/README.md

 ## Challenge

 Design and create an HTML donor leaderboards to recognize and encourage contributions to AlumnUSB.
+The leaderboards shall support a dynamic data source as well as display correctly in all form factorg (eg: smartphones).

 ## Skills needed
 - HTML, CSS, JavaScript